 1. What fitness is required?

-We recommend a reasonable fitness level, especially for Day One.
-Check out the map for distances and terrain on previous pages and be sure you do some hill training!
+We recommend a good fitness level, especially for Day One.
+Check out the map for distances and terrain on previous pages, and be sure you do some hill training!

 2. Is there any cell phone coverage?

-There is no cell phone coverage at all.
-However, there is a good wi-fi network at Stony Bay Lodge (your second night of accommodation).
-We suggest you organise yourself to be incommunicado.
-You are welcome to use our home phones if you are desperate.
-You can leave Kiri’s number (06 3078115) with family members if need be and we can get urgent messages to you.
+There is some mobile phone coverage out on the track.
+There is a good Wi-Fi network at each of your three nights of accommodation.
+That said, we suggest you organise yourself to be incommunicado.
+You can leave Kiri’s number (06 2425 007) with family members if need be and we can get urgent messages to you.

 3. Do we need to share the accommodation with others?